rust-lang/rfcs/text/0000-variadic-tuples.md

 [unresolved-questions]: #unresolved-questions

-## Dynamic libraries tuple implementation assumption

-When using dynamic libraries, client libraries may relies that the host contains code up to a specific tuple arity.
-So we need to have a way to enforce the compiler to generate all the implementation up to a specific tuple arity.
-(12 will keep backward comptibility with current `std` impl)

 ## Variadic tuple destructuration with multiple `..`

 A use case involving destructuration of multiple variadic tuple is a split operator for variadic tuples: